What We Do

 An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.

-management are all used across the Charles M. Russell Complex, including Hailstone National Wildlife Refuge, to promote biological diversity and maintain the natural abundance of native flora and fauna.
+Learn more about invasive species management are all tools used to promote biological diversity and maintain the natural abundance of native flora and fauna at this Refuge.

 Invasive Species:

-Fortunately, most District lands are free from State listed noxious weeds and, when they occur, they are found in limited locations.
-The greatest impact to native prairie is invasive plants such as crested wheatgrass and smooth brome.
+Learn more about sagebrush grasslands are invasive plants such as crested wheatgrass, smooth brome, Japanese brome, and cheatgrass.
 The State has not designated these plants as noxious since they do provide forage for cattle; however, they do not provide quality wildlife habitat.

-The Service manages invasive plant species through an Integrated Pest Management policy.
-This policy recommends a progressive effort of using mechanical, biological, cultural, and chemical means as necessary.
-Mechanical methods include plant removal by hand or with machinery, usually before plants form seeds.
 Biological control involves the introduction of a plant’s natural enemy to kill the plant and reduce its spread.
-Release of beetles that feed on and eventually kill leafy spurge is an example of an effective biological control treatment used on the District.
+Release of beetles that feed on and eventually kill leafy spurge is an example of an effective biological control treatment used on the Refuge.
 Chemical control uses approved chemicals suitable for killing noxious or other invasive plants while minimally harming other vegetation.
 Monitoring of invasive plant species and efforts to affect their populations and locations is important to prevent the establishment and spread of these species.

 Grazing:

 The northern Great Plains evolved over thousands of years through a complex ecological interaction between fire and grazing.
-Since the demise of the wild bison in 1881, the fire–grazing interaction (which included intense herbivory after fire, long-distance movement, and years of abandonment) was replaced by constant grazing and no fire with the transition to ranches, fences, and livestock.
+Since the demise of wild bison in 1881, the fire–grazing interaction (which included intense herbivory after fire, long-distance movement, and years of abandonment) was replaced by constant grazing and no fire with the transition to ranches, fences, and livestock.

 Although there are issues associated with livestock grazing, when prescriptive grazing is used with careful consideration of its compatibility with habitat and wildlife and other land management goals, it can be an effective tool.
 For example, it can be used to control invasive species, reduce ground litter, increase plant vigor or to accomplish other restoration and conservation objectives.
 Grazing can also be used where fire may be inappropriate, as in sage brush habitat.
 When applied correctly, it can address some of the challenges and issues of domestic grazing systems to create effective and ecologically beneficial results.